 The PSHE co-ordinator collects evidence for the monitoring and evaluation of the SRE programme by means of lesson observations, monitoring lesson plans and gathering feedback from teachers and pupils.
 Feedback is obtained through group discussion and/or feedback forms.
 Parents'/carers' views are invited at parents' evenings, through specific meetings about the delivery of SRE and through feedback forms.
 The PSHE co-ordinator holds an annual review meeting with the school nurse and the senior pastoral manager in order to review the evidence and plan the next year's programme.
 Any staff development needs will also be identified.
-SRE issues will be included in the induction programme for all new members of staff.

-This policy was approved by Governors, having taken into account the views of parents, on: 17th May 2017
+This policy was approved by Governors, having taken into account the views of parents, on: 5th June 2019

-This policy will be reviewed again in May / June 2018
+This policy will be reviewed again in May / June 2020